fbpx skip to Main Content

 25. Agnes Falls, Toora

-Agnes Falls are the highest single span falls in Victoria, at 59 meters high.
+Agnes Falls are the highest single span waterfalls in Victoria, at 59 metres high.
 It’s a fantastic sight, especially after heavy rain when the falls and surrounding rockpools are at their best.

 The viewing platform is a 200-metre walk from the carpark, so pack a picnic and enjoy!